PYO with us

 Potatoes

-Sacks of our Saxon, Jelly and Mozart potatoes are available in the farm shop from the autumn.
+Sacks of our maincrop potatoes are available in the farm shop from the autumn until April.
+New salad crops from July!
 Read more

 Pumpkins